 Suppose we view the random seed as a training hyperparameter.
-Then we have observed that it can be effectively ``tuned'' to obtain improved performance on the test-set -- on average, our training configuration attains an accuracy of $94.42\%$, but we found random seeds which reach above $95\%$, which is more than 10\% fewer errors.
+Then we have observed that it can be effectively ``tuned'' to obtain improved performance on the test-set -- on average, our training configuration attains an accuracy of $94.42\%$, but we can find random seeds which reach above $95\%$, which is more than a 10\% reduction in the number of errors.
 However, this improvement on the test-set alone is not enough to conclude that the random seed genuinely affects model quality.
-What remains to be seen is whether these performance improvements can generalize to unseen data, or if we are merely over-fitting the random seed to the observed test-set.
+What remains to be seen is whether this performance improvement can generalize to unseen data, or if we are just effectively over-fitting the random seed to the observed test-set.

 To find out, we perform the following experiment.
 First, we split the CIFAR-10 test-set into two halves of 5,000 examples each.
-We can view the first half as the hyperparameter-validation split and second as the held-out test split.
+CIFAR-10 is already shuffled, so for convenience we simply use the odd and even-indexed examples as the two halves.
+We view the first half as the hyperparameter-validation split and second as the held-out test split.
 Next, we execute many independent runs of training, with identical configurations other than the varying random seed.
 We measure the performance of each trained network on both splits of data.
-If lucky random seeds do generalize, then we should observe that runs of training which perform well on the first split also perform better than average on the second split.
+If lucky random seeds do generalize, then runs which perform well on the first split should also perform better than average on the second split.

 To additionally determine the effect of training duration, we repeat this experiment for trainings of 0, 4, 16, and 64 epochs, using 60,000 independently trained networks for each duration.
 We view the results in \Figref{fig:split}.
 For short trainings, the two splits are indeed highly correlated, such that runs which perform well on the first split also tend to do well on the second.
 But when training for longer, this correlation nearly disappears.
-When training for 64 epochs, for example, our highest-performing network on the first split does not even perform better than average on the second split.
-And on average, the top $1/4$ of runs with respect to the first split only perform 0.02\% better than average on the second split.
+For example, when training for 64 epochs, our highest-performing network on the first split does not even perform better than average on the second split.
+And on average, the top $1/4$ of runs with respect to the first split perform only 0.02\% better than average on the second split.

 This result has the following practical implication.
 Suppose we want to obtain a good CIFAR-10 model.
 Noticing significant variation between runs (\Figref{fig:distributions}), we might be tempted to re-run training many times, in order to obtain networks with better test-set performance.
 However, according to \Figref{fig:split}, this would be useless, because improvements on the test-set due to re-training will have near-zero correlation with improvements on unseen data.
 These networks would be ``better'' only in the sense of attaining higher test-set accuracy, but not in the sense of being more accurate on unseen data from the same distribution.